alexnguyennz/alexnguyen.co.nz/src/content/posts/preloading-images-with-astro.md

 ![browser network tab showing image resources](../../assets/posts/preloading-images-with-astro/browser-network-tab.png)

-You can also remove the filter to see how it compares with all other request types, or re-build with the preload removed to see how it changes .
+You can also remove the filter to see how it compares with all other request types, or re-build with the preload removed to see how it changes.

 Make sure to also check the page source - the paths in the `<link>` tag and `<img>` tag should match:
 ```html